• Skip to primary navigation

 Homemade Iced Coffee requires no special ingredients, which means you can make a cup whenever a craving strikes!
 Here's what you'll need:

-To make a coffee-shop quality cup, you'll need good coffee.
-I don't like anything bitter, so I prefer to use a medium roast.
+• Coffee - To make a coffee-shop quality cup, you need good coffee.
+I don't like anything bitter, so I typically to use a smooth-tasting medium to dark roast.
 Feel free to use your favorite coffee though (almost anything works).
+Tip: Use a darker roast if you plan to add milk!

-Sugar and milk are optional, but I never skip them.
-I use regular old granulated sugar, although plain or flavored sugar syrup is another option.
+• Sugar - Sugar and milk are optional, but I never skip them.
+I use regular old granulated sugar, although homemade Simple Syrup (or flavored syrup) is also delish.

 A mug of cold coffee on a blue napkin with a brick wall in the background.